RevengerWizard/teascript.org/content/guide/values.md

 toc: true
 ---

 Values are the built-in atomic object types that all other objects are composed of.
 They can be created through literals, expressions that evaluate to a value.
-All values are immutable—once created, they do not change.
+All values are immutable — once created, they do not change.
 The number `3` is always the number `3`.
 The string `"frozen"` can never have its character array modified in place.

 ## Booleans